mayaculpa/veleda/core/README.md

     ./start.sh loaddata /path/to/db_seed.json

+To clear development data, run the following command.
+The development environment is setup so that the database data is cleared when the Docker services are stopped.

+    ./start.sh clean

 ## Options

 To start the web server with a custom port and host binding change the following variables in configuration in the `secrets.core` file: